Convoy JW 58: Ships

-Ranged against this force were the U-boats of the German arctic flotilla, 16 boats forming the patrol lines Blitz, Hammer and Thor.
+Ranged against this force were the U-boats of the German Arctic flotilla, 16 boats forming gruppe Blitz, gruppe Hammer and gruppe Thor.
 German surface forces and air forces were much diminished at this stage of the conflict; Tirpitz was still not operational after Operation Source when British X-Craft damaged the ship and the Luftwaffe was reduced to scouting and shadowing operations.